JackalLabs/canine-docs/docs/developers/jackaljs/intro.md

 const listOfFolders = ["folder_name", ...]
 // you can create as many folders as you would like this way

-// The first time a user connects, the use must init the system const storage = await StorageHandler.trackStorage(wallet) const msg = storage.makeStorageInitMsg() await fileIo.generateInitialDirs(msg, listOfFolders)
+// The first time a user connects, they must init the system const storage = await StorageHandler.trackStorage(wallet) const msg = storage.makeStorageInitMsg() await fileIo.generateInitialDirs(msg, listOfFolders)